John Henry Monger Snr: Later life

 On 10 October 1856, Monger advertised that he was going to England on a temporary visit and all parties who owed him money should pay their bills or the matter would be put in the hands of his solicitors.

 In April 1857, Monger "enlivened the dullness of York by erecting a bell at his house, upon which is struck with considerable regularity, the hours, day and night".

 In June 1857, Joseph T Monger took over his father's businesses in York and advertised "that he has on sale at his Wholesale and Retail Stores in York, an extensive and varied Stock of the undermentioned articles".
-He also announced that wheat will be ground and dressed at Monger's new steam mill, York.
+He also announced that wheat will be ground and dressed at Monger's new steam mill in York.